History of Manchester City F.C.: 2001–present

 The following season, Guardiola guided the club to retain their Premier League and League Cup titles, the first time in history that City had completed any successful title defence.
 The team then went on to win the FA Cup final and complete an unprecedented domestic treble of English men's titles.

 In 2020, UEFA banned Manchester City from European competitions for two seasons for alleged breaches of the UEFA Financial Fair Play Regulations; the club appealed to the Court of Arbitration for Sport, who overturned the ban within months, finding that some allegations were above the five-years-old limit for such UEFA investigations, while the other allegations were unproven.
 The CAS also reduced UEFA's fine from €30 to €10 million.

 In the COVID-19 affected 2020–21 Premier League season, Manchester City regained their title from Liverpool, becoming champions for the third time in four years.
 They ended the season twelve points ahead of second-placed Manchester United, winning the title with three games to spare.
 They also won the League Cup for a record-equalling fourth consecutive and eighth time in total, beating Tottenham 1–0 in the final.
 City's league victory was the tenth league and cup title of Guardiola's five-year tenure, making him the most successful manager in the club's history.
 The season was highlighted by City's European breakthrough, with the club reaching their first-ever Champions League final, where they met Chelsea, making it the third all-English final in the competition's history.
 However, the Blues were defeated 1–0 at the Estádio do Dragão in Porto, courtesy of a Kai Havertz goal.
 Still, City's breakthrough marked their most successful European campaign to date.

 The Blues produced another campaign to remember in 2021–22, retaining their league title, following another close title race with Liverpool and making it four titles in five seasons.
 In another case of "typical City", needing four points from their last two fixtures, the Blues had fallen behind by two goals in both games, only to recover to a 2–2 draw against West Ham away, and to a 3–2 win at home to Aston Villa in the season finale.
-These last three goals were all scored in a five-minute blitz between the 76th and 81st minutes, in moments that would sit alongside the famous victories in the 1999 play-off final against Gillingham and the 2011–12 Premier League finale against QPR.
-City also reached the Champions League semi-finals again that season (and for only the third time in their history), but were beaten there by Real Madrid 6–5 on aggregate a.e.t. over two closely fought and very dramatic games.
+These last three goals were all scored in a five-minute blitz between the 76th and 81st minutes, in moments that would sit alongside the victories in the 1999 play-off final against Gillingham and the 2011–12 Premier League finale against QPR.
+City also reached the Champions League semi-finals again that season (and for the third time in their history), but were beaten there by Real Madrid 6–5 on aggregate a.e.t. over two closely fought.